Here are some easy fundraising ideas you can use to raise funds and much-needed money for your school, church or charity.

-You need as many people as possible to turn up so pre-event marketing is essential.
-At your school or church put posters up in plenty of time so people know the date.
-Announce it in newsletters, at coffee mornings and offer a book of entry tickets for people to sell to their friends and family.
+You need as many people as possible to turn up, so pre-event marketing is essential.
+At your school or church put posters up in plenty of time, so people know the date.
+Announce it in newsletters, on coffee mornings and offer a book of entry tickets for people to sell to their friends and family.

 Once the event has taken place, you can add it into a regular calendar so people can look forward to the next event.
 Perhaps once every three months or at least once per year.

 For fundraising events, everyone wants to get involved, and you can never have enough help from volunteers.
 When planning, have an idea of how much you want to raise so you can calculate ticket prices in advance.

 Your goal is to charge enough to entice people to come along and make a profit, but not too much that you put people off.
 Find out how big your venue is, so you don't overbook.
 Once your event is over make sure you communicate how much you have made and thank everyone for coming and helping.

 Here are ten easy to implement ideas to raise funds in the next 12 months.

 1. Race Night